wavefrontHQ/wavefront-sdk-java/README.md

   <br/>Before your application can use a `WavefrontClient` you must [set up and start a Wavefront proxy](https://docs.wavefront.com/proxies_installing.html).
 * Sending data via direct ingestion?
   * Verify that you have the Direct Data Ingestion permission.
 For details, see [Examine Groups, Roles, and Permissions](https://docs.wavefront.com/users_account_managing.html#examine-groups-roles-and-permissions).
   * The HTTP URL of your Wavefront instance.
-This is the URL you connect to when you log in to Wavefront, typically something like `http://<domain>.wavefront.com`.<br/> With Wavefront proxy version 7.0 or newer, you can send data over HTTP using a single port.
-Example: `http://<domain>.wavefront.com:<port>`
+This is the URL you connect to when you log in to Wavefront, typically something like `http://<domain>.wavefront.com`.<br/> You can also use HTTP client with Wavefront Proxy version 7.0 or newer.
+Example: `http://proxy.acme.corp:2878`.
   * [Obtain the API token](http://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

 ### Initialize the WavefrontClient